Just Laurel

 Any ways ….

 Last week’s lesson was to learn to knit the seed stitch … which looks like … uhh … duh … seeds!
-The accompanying bible verses and story was about the parable of the sower.
+The accompanying bible verses and story sower2was about the parable of the sower.
 In that parable seeds are scattered on various conditions … the ones that fell on the rocks sprouted and then dried up and died.
 There were the seeds that grew and got choked by weeds.
 (See below for the entire parable.)

 Our little bible study/knitting group talked about how we should be more actively sharing with others what God has done in our lives – sowing seeds!
 We agreed that it isn’t always easy.
 We also agreed that sometimes it is the little things we say or do – a listening ear, a quiet prayer, a caring hug, a patient response – that are all like little seeds of faith that we plant.
 They are seeds that we plant that we may never be witness to the harvest.
 It is God who makes those seeds grow.